 According to the 2011-2015 National Plan of Integrated Airports Systems compiled by the Federal Aviation Administration (FAA), there are over 19,700 airports in the United States.
-The FAA has projected that the number of annual airline passengers will grow from 732 million in 2012 to 1.2 billion in 2032.
+The FAA has projected that the number of annual airline passengers will grow from 732 million in 2012 to 1.2 billion in 2022.
 However, air traffic delays, an aged air traffic control system, and increasing costs are threatening to paralyze air travel.
+By 2025, 27 airports in 15 metropolitan areas will have insufficient capacity (FAA).

 We must move more rapidly to deploy “NextGen,” which is an umbrella term for the ongoing, wide-ranging transformation of the National Airspace System.
 At its most basic level, NextGen represents an evolution from a ground-based system of air traffic control to a satellite-based system of air traffic management.
 This evolution is vital to meeting future demand and to avoiding gridlock in the sky and at our nation’s airports.